DeveloperLx/macOS_Development_Tutorials_translation/Mac OS X Development Tutorial for Beginners Part 2 - OS X App Anatomy.md

         </p>
     </div>
     <h2>
-        How Does an OS X App Start?
+        OS X App怎么启动？
     </h2>
     <p>

         Your journey through an OS X app starts right at the beginning – looking at how an app actually
         <i>
             starts
         </i>